 With great reward comes great responsibility though; Facebook has dozens of intricate rules laced into the terms of service when it comes to advertising on their platform.
+These rules have only become more strict after the COVID pandemic and in our current political climate.
 Without knowing these rules you’ll spend more time changing ad copy and resubmitting for approval than you will watching the leads pour in, and nobody wants to do that.

 We’ve compiled a list of tips that you can follow to have your ads fast-tracked through the approval process and on their way to success.